grackle-project/grackle/doc/source/RateFunctions.rst

 Structure
 ^^^^^^^^^^

-The k13dd rate function, which describes the density-dependent dissociation of molecular hydrogen, is similar in form to the general rate functions, the only difference being its additional input parameter.
-This is a pointer to an array of length :c_inline:`14 * sizeof(double)`, which will hold the outputs of the function.
+The ``k13dd`` rate function, which describes the density-dependent dissociation of molecular hydrogen, is similar in form to the general rate functions, the only difference being its additional input parameter.
+This is a pointer to an array of length ``14 * sizeof(double)``, which will hold the outputs of the function.
 The function always calculates fourteen rate parameters, the first seven of which correspond to direct collisional dissociation, whilst the latter seven correspond to dissociative tunneling -- please see `Martin, Schwarz & Mandy, 1996 <http://adsabs.harvard.edu/pdf/1996ApJ...461..265M>`_ for further details on how